rackerlabs/technical-blog/CONTRIBUTING.md

 Make sure that the dates in the file name and front matter match.

 4) Format your blog entry in formatted using [markdown](http://daringfireball.net/projects/markdown/basics).
-If you are not comfortable authoring in markdown, send a message to @rdodev for other options.
+If you are not comfortable authoring in markdown, send a message to @rgbkrk for other options.

 #### Submitting your Blog entries